alepuliani/alessandrapuliani-happycounter/README.md

 • A title that can indicate the category (books you want to read, glasses of water you should drink..)

-• A goal that will keep track of how much you have left to reach it and when we have achieved it
+• A goal that will keep track of how much you have left to reach it and when you achieved it

 • It is also possible to change the color of the buttons to make the counter more personal.